 Another incident involved an American soldier who traded with the Japanese.
 The war was almost over and Japan was about to surrender.
 The soldier traded for roasted beans.
 As it turned out, the beans had been tainted with arsenic and the soldier died the next day.
 After going through all he had suffered, the soldier died when freedom was almost his.

 The Yawata Steel Mills were the primary target for the second atomic bomb, but since the sky was extremely overcast, the bomb was dropped on Nagasaki.
 This time, they saw Japanese workers facing in the direction of radio speakers with their heads bowed.
 The Americans thought that the emperor had passed away.
 The truth was that the second atomic bomb had been dropped on Nagasaki, and the emperor was announcing Japan’s surrender.
 An American ensign, who could read and speak Japanese, saw a newspaper with the announcement of the surrender.
 He was the first person to inform his fellow POWs that the war was over.
 They were then told the same news by a Japanese officer.

 After three and a half years as a POW, he was liberated when the Japanese surrendered in 1945.
+He returned to the Philippines where he was reunited with his brother, Benedict, who had fought to liberate the islands.
 He returned to the United States on the U.S.S.
-Joseph T. Dychman arriving on October 16, 1945, and was discharged, from the army, on June 20, 1946.
+Joseph T. Dyckman arriving on October 16, 1945, and was discharged, from the army, on June 20, 1946.
 He returned home to Melrose Park.